astropuffin/oakmtg.club/content/english/candidates/carroll-fife.md

 Disagreements on how to solve the Bay Area’s housing issues have historically divided those who want to solve the problem with more housing.
 Fife’s housing actions are no exception.
 She takes an aggressive stance on affordable housing, which has included opposing housing policy for not being sufficiently broad in nature.
 Fife opposed the controversial “upzoning” bill [SB50](<https://en.wikipedia.org/wiki/California_Senate_Bill_50_(2019)#:~:text=California%20Senate%20Bill%2050%20(SB,four%2Dplex%20residential%20zoning%20statewide.>) on the grounds that it does not prioritize [“housing for people who make less than $40 an hour”](https://www.courthousenews.com/new-california-housing-bill-gives-cities-more-zoning-flexibility/) -- a stance that found Fife an uncomfortable ally with NIMBYs who oppose building housing in general.

 Fife is unafraid to take direct action to push more dialog on housing.
 [Councilmember Bas’s recent Tenant Opportunity to Purchase Act](https://www.mercurynews.com/2020/01/30/oakland-councilwoman-to-introduce-moms-4-housing-inspired-ordinance/) was supported by Fife, and is said to have been inspired by Moms4Housing (which Fife co-founded).
-According to Fife, [she organized protests and drove attendance at a Oakland City Council meeting to ensure passage of a 90-day moratorium on evictions and particular rent increases.](http://www.creatingfreedommovements.org/carroll-fife.html) We haven’t been able to find more details about this - please reach out if you know when this was or have more details!
+According to Fife, [she organized protests and drove attendance at an Oakland City Council meeting to ensure passage of a 90-day moratorium on evictions and particular rent increases.](http://www.creatingfreedommovements.org/carroll-fife.html) We haven’t been able to find more details about this - please reach out if you know when this was or have more details!

 At the August 18 Alameda County Democratic Party forum, Fife said that solving the problem of homelessness requires addressing the “speculative nature of housing” (see [this video, starting around 1:22:50](https://www.facebook.com/acdemocrats/videos/1266703727012996)).
 We’ve yet to hear solid plans from Fife on how she will accomplish her aggressive housing objectives (what tactics might this direct action organizer adopt from the other side of the city council table?), but are eager to learn more.